bmbruno/SitecoreSpark.SitecorePublishReportingKit/README.md

 ## Upgrading

-If you're upgrading from a previous version, the Sitecore package will prompt you for overwrite/skip actions on all configurable files.
-If you have modified any of these files from their defaults, you will want to merge them manually:
+If you're upgrading from a previous version, the Sitecore package will prompt you for overwrite/skip actions.
+Most files are safe to overwrite, but if you have modified any of the following files from their defaults, you will want to merge them manually:

 ```
 \App_Config\Include\SitecoreSpark\SPRK\SitecoreSpark.SPRK.Settings.config